capaj/set-tz/README.md

 ```

-## how it works
+## Windows caveat
 On windows, when you call `setTZ()` it effectively changes your PC's timezone so beware-if you kill the process, you'll need to manually revert back after you're done-I am assuming you'r process is short-lived.
 If you don't kill your process, it will revert your original timezone back for you.

-On other OSes, it just sets `process.env.TZ`, so beware that the current process won't have the timezome set.
+On all other OSes, it just sets `process.env.TZ`, so beware that the current process won't have the timezome set.
 Only it's children.